Fundamental limitations on distillation of quantum channel resources: Setting

 that is, it suffices to consider the Choi matrices of the channels to evaluate the max-relative entropy.

 We can then write the robustness measure as

 In a very similar way, we notice that

-We will use the facts that the minimization and maximization problems in the above can be interchanged, which can be shown through the application of Sion's minimax theorem~\cite{sion_1958} similarly to how it was done in~\cite{gour_2019-1,wang_2019-1}.
+We will use the facts that the minimisation and maximisation problems in the above can be interchanged, which can be shown through the application of Sion's minimax theorem~\cite{sion_1958} similarly to how it was done in~Refs.~\cite{gour_2019-1,wang_2019-1}.

 \begin{boxxed}{white} \begin{lemma} We have that